 Guided tours, which can accommodate up to 50 participants, are an engaging way to visit The Ringling.
 Trained guides will lead your students on a 60 minute tour involving 2-6 artworks.
 School tour guides are trained in interacting with students, tying the tour to Florida state curriculum, and leading engaging discussions and activities around works of art.

-Guided tours are offered for all grade levels in the Museum of Art or the Bayfront Gardens.
+Guided Visits are offered for all grade levels in the Museum of Art or the Bayfront Gardens.

 After your guided experience, your group will have access to explore the Circus Museum and Bayfront Gardens at your leisure.
 Each guided tour has an optional post-tour worksheet to accompany the lessons in the tours.
 Tour worksheets and planning information, are available for download on our Teacher Resource page.